a-kostyuchenko/a-kostyuchenko/README.md

 ## About Me
 I'm a passionate .NET developer with experience in building robust and scalable applications.
 I love exploring the latest technologies and techniques to solve complex problems and deliver high-quality software solutions.

+- I’m currently working on: Mastering DDD, microservices architecture and other advanced software design concepts

 <h3>Github Stats</h3>

 <a href="https://github.com/a-kostyuchenko">